toanbk/NodeInstaller/Titan/README.md

 # Issue + Fix

 Check status of node by command

     systemctl status titand

-If it not running, restart by:
+If it not running, restart by command:

     systemctl restart titand

 In case not see your node on board here: https://test1.titannet.io/newoverview/activationcodemanagement, need to bind identity code manual by command: